haxsaw/actuator-docs/source/manual/namespace-basic.rst

 results in a ModelInstanceReference when we access ``infra.vpc``.
 These two are slightly different in capability and are used in different circumstances:

--  ModelReferences are generated when you access Actuator components through a **model** and are used for modeling purposes.
+-  **ModelReferences** are generated when you access Actuator components through a **model** and are used for modeling purposes.
--  ModelInstanceReferences are generated when you access Actuator compoents through a **model instance** and are not used in modeling, but for orchestration and acquiring data from models.
+-  **ModelInstanceReferences** are generated when you access Actuator components through a **model instance** and are not used in modeling, but for orchestration and acquiring data from models.

-ModelInstanceReferencs can be generated from a corresponding ModelReference via an instance of a model, but this is all rather advanced usage and will be covered in more detail in the advanced sections of the doc.
+ModelInstanceReferences can be generated from a corresponding ModelReference via an instance of a model, but this is all rather advanced usage and will be covered in more detail in the advanced sections of the doc.

 The ``key``